mmaher22/iCV-SBR/Source Codes/SMF_Python/README.md

 ## Results

-- All the results for AR can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/SMF.pdf).
+- All the results for SMF can be seen from [HERE](https://github.com/mmaher22/iCV-SBR/blob/master/Results/SMF.pdf).